Summer Learning options 2023

 Summer Learning through summer school programs

-This year we’re excited to be offering a range of regular full-credit courses for students who need or want those classes, and shorter non-credit courses that may spark interest or support early exposure to upcoming curriculum for students.
+We’re excited to again be offering a range of regular full-credit courses for students who need or want those classes, and shorter non-credit courses that may spark interest or support early exposure to upcoming curriculum for students.

 Middle & Secondary Students